m-allanson/dotfiles/README.md

 Review the `.zshrc` file for any expected addons.

-NOTE: You can use `brew install zsh-autosuggestions` instead of manually installing it.

 ---

 ## Personal settings

-Add the following files directly to your `$HOME` directory.
+On first run, the following (empty) files will be added to your `$HOME` directory.
 They won't be version controlled, or managed by chezmoi, but will be sourced as part of the environment setup.

 - A `.personal` file for any non-public zsh settings.